 The concepts of Energy, the influence of Mind and the emphasis on Practice have been the continuing focus for yoga since the time of Patañjali.

 What are these concepts?
 How can they be appreciated and utilised in times & cultures very different from their origins?

 This day will be an exploration of these themes through practice, study, discussion and reflection, drawing on traditional and contemporary Yoga teachings and practices.

 This will be linked to the common energetic principles underpinning Haṭha Yoga and Āyurveda and how they can be applied in terms of recovery, support or developmental roles for the students starting point, potential and goals.

-The day will suit BWY Teachers and Students interested in how Yoga can be applied within a teaching curriculum whilst still integrating the deeper potentials of Yoga theory and practice into both short term and longer term needs and goals.
+The day will suit keen yoga students, and yoga teachers interested in how yoga can be applied integrating the deeper potentials of yoga theory and practice into both short term and longer term needs and goals.